Skin ageing is a complex biological process.

 - We produce less oil as we age, which normally keeps our skin soft and supple.
 This is due to the reduction of the activity in the sebaceous and sudoriferous glands

-- Cellular turnover slows down causing a build-up of dead cells on the skins surface, this is why I recommend my customers regularly use only gentle exfoliating products, as part of their skin care regime
+- Cellular turnover slows down causing a build-up of dead cells on the surface of the skin, this is why I recommend my customers regularly use only gentle exfoliating products, as part of their skincare regime

 As if these anti age factors weren’t enough for our skin to cope with, there are also extrinsic factors that can alter our skins structures.